orb-community/pktvisor/docs/POLICIES.md

 policy:
   collection:
     # policy name and description
-    name: anycast_dns
+    anycast_dns:
       description: "base anycast DNS policy"
       # input stream to create based on the given tap and optional filter config
       input:
         # this most reference a tap name, or application of the policy will fail
         tap: anycast
         # this must match the type of the matching tap name. or application of the policy will fail
         type: pcap
         filter:
           bpf: "port 53"
       # stream handlers to attach to this input stream
       # these decide exactly which data to summarize and expose for collection
       handlers:
         # default configuration for the stream handlers
         config:
           periods: 5
           max_deep_sample: 50
         modules:
           # the keys at this level are unique identifiers
           default_net:
             type: net
           udp_traffic:
             type: net
             config:
               protocols: [ udp ]
             metrics:
               enable:
                 - top_ips
           default_dns:
             type: dns
             config:
               max_deep_sample: 75
           special_domain:
             type: dns
             # specify that the stream handler module requires >= specific version to be successfully applied
             require_version: "1.0"
             config:
               # must match the available configuration options for this version of this stream handler
               qname_suffix: .mydomain.com
             metrics:
               disable:
                 - top_qtypes
                 - top_udp_ports
 ```

 ### Standalone Command Line Example